iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.ascent.phr___19.1.4/report.md

 <img src="3_star_reviews_wordcloud.png" alt="com.ascent.phr 3 reviews"/>
 </p>

+> Good, but the app freezes quite a lot.
+The full DNA results actually caused more questions that couldn't be answered due to a lack of clarity in the original answers.
+The questions around daily health involve a community question and if you aren't community minded in their opinion your score hits the floor.
+People can be happy without being involved in community.
+I use it daily just to register my covid status.
+Would I be using it otherwise, probably not.<br> :date: __2021-03-21 11:53:58__

 > Wont let me get on to log in<br> :date: __2021-03-09 18:33:29__

 > fairly easy to use but the app is a bit unstable - slow at times and some screens don't load on 1st or 2nd attempt<br> :date: __2021-03-05 21:46:12__